specCon18/sk_extract/README.md

                 }
 ```
 # Credits
-thanks to all of the wonderful library devs listed below that have helped the early bootstrapping of this project:
+Thanks to all of the wonderful library devs listed below that have helped the early bootstrapping of this project:
-- unrar
+- unrar.rs
 - zip
 - bzip2
 - flate2